mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Terminal

 * press ctrl-` (even in macOS) to open an integrated terminal (can run Fish!)
+* can split a terminal
+  * click split button in bottom bar header
+* can move the "bottom bar" containing terminals to the right side instead of the bottom
+  * click 2nd icon from right in bottom bar header
 * press ctrl-C (cmd-C) to open a native terminal (Command Prompt in Windows) in the workspace directory